PeterWone/Antipodean/spike/treadmill-8-getting-off.md

 *She writes: "Functions of Government" on the board.*

 **DR. CHEN:** Defense, dispute resolution, resource allocation, standard-setting, infrastructure coordination.
 These are legitimate needs.
 The question is whether centralized monopolistic institutions are the only way—or even the best way—to address them.

+**WARREN:** *(looking up from his notes)* Professor, did you just say "legitimate needs"?
+Legitimate according to whom?
+Isn't that exactly the kind of thinking you've been warning us about—accepting that something is necessary just because authority says it is?

+**DR. CHEN:** *(pausing, then smiling ruefully)* Warren, you just caught me falling into the very trap I've been describing.
+You're absolutely right.
+I should have said "real needs"—things that human societies actually require to function, not things that governments declare necessary to justify their existence.

+*She erases "legitimate" and writes "real" on the board.*

+**DR. CHEN:** Thank you.
+That's exactly the kind of critical thinking that makes distributed systems work—questioning authority even when it comes from your professor.

 *SCENE: Historical example - medieval Iceland's Althing, showing decentralized legal system.*